Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 ```

 While the histograms, discussed above, and bar plots may look similar, there are several differences between them:
-1. *Histograms* are best suited for looking at the distribution of numerical variables while *bar plots* are used for categorical features.
+1. *Histograms* are best suited for looking at the distribution of numerical variables, while *bar plots* are used for categorical features.
 2. The values on the X-axis in the *histogram* are numerical; a *bar plot* can have any type of values on the X-axis: numbers, strings, booleans.
 3. The *histogram*'s X-axis is a *Cartesian coordinate axis* along which values cannot be changed; the ordering of the *bars* is not predefined.
 Still, it is useful to note that the bars are often sorted by height, that is, the frequency of the values.
 Also, when we consider *ordinal* variables (like *Customer service calls* in our data), the bars are usually ordered by variable value.